 We’re literally bombarded from a young age with a reward/punishment system.
 We feel good when we meet someone else’s expectations and feel poorly about ourselves when we fall short of someone else’s expectations.

-It also instilled feeling competitive about beating each other or other students.
-Thus it’s crucial for finding confidence building activities for kids that we aren’t encouraging our kids to compare themselves to others.
+It also instilled a competitive feeling about beating each other or other students; giving kids bragging rights.
+So, we mustn’t be encouraging our kids to compare themselves to others.

 That’s the difference between being motivated by our own internal feelings and experiences or being motivated by external experiences and other people.